Leg Vein Treatment Geelong

 Dr Barbra Ward

 Dr Ward has a special interest in Phlebology and Leg vein disorders including Doppler Ultrasound based assessment and sclerotherapy treatments.
-She has developed a great expertise at treating surface and spider veins over the past 6 years at Geelong Laser Medical Centre.
+She has developed a great expertise at treating surface and spider veins over the past 6 years at Geelong Veins, Skin and Laser.
 She is Geelong’s expert in treating Spider veins.

 From the Blog